An Art Therapist’s top 5 Favorite Art Supplies for a Child’s Anxiety.

 This particular brand of clay doesn’t adhere to hands, clothes, or carpets like many other clays or doughs, making it more suitable for use in a variety of settings.
 I’ve used it in hospitals, schools, offices, kitchens, and living rooms.
 It was the only clay I was allowed to use with patients in a medical setting.

-If your child does use the clay to create something, it will dry typically in 2-3 days.
+If your child does use the clay to create something, it will typically dry in 2-3 days.
 Dry meaning, it will no longer be pliable.
 This clay is lightweight, and it will never feel hard like clay that you bake in an oven.
-This white clay can be “painted” with markers or paints after drying, or color can be added to the clay and mixed in.
+This white clay can be “painted” with markers or paints after drying, or color can be added to the clay and mixed in while it’s pliable.

 Another great thing about this clay is it’s portable.
-Those small portioned, packages are easy to take with you and can be used as a calming object for an anxious child or even for yourself.
+Those small portioned, packages are easy to take with you and can be used as a calming object for an anxious child or you.

 Helping your Anxious Child Expand Their Expression